adamduncan/grunt-flats/README.md

 Directory where individual layouts are compiled to, same as `basePath` by default

-*Note:* Grunt-flats includes [grunt-contrib-clean](https://github.com/gruntjs/grunt-contrib-clean) as a dependency, and will clean all `*.html` files from this directory on build (excluding `masterSrc`, should you want to keep that in the `basePath` directory).
+*Note:* _Grunt-flats_ includes [grunt-contrib-clean](https://github.com/gruntjs/grunt-contrib-clean) as a dependency, and will clean all `*.html` files from this directory on build (excluding `masterSrc`, should you want to keep that in the `basePath` directory).

 ## File structure

-Grunt-flats attempts to be as flexible as possible.
+_Grunt-flats_ attempts to be as flexible as possible.
 The file structure based off the tasks' default options would follow:

 ```
 _templates/

   masterpage/
     master.html

   layouts/
-    _individual layout templates_
+    (individual layout templates)

   partials/
-    _partials and/or user-defined subdirectories_
+    (partials and/or user-defined sub-directories)

-_compiled templates_
+  (compiled templates)
 ```

 However, each of these directories and paths are configurable to match your existing workflow.
 If you're a fan of Pattern Lab's [Atomic Design Patterns](http://patternlab.io/docs/pattern-organization.html) or Lonely Planet's [Rizzo Styleguide](http://rizzo.lonelyplanet.com/styleguide) you can folderize your partials accordingly.

+The _grunt-flats_ Git repo contains an example `_templates` directory.
+This includes a master, layouts and partials to demonstrate how the plugin could be utilised.

+It is especially effective when wanting to produce a *living styleguide* for a site; ensuring all code snippets are maintained in a single place and any changes are automatically propogated through all templates.

 ### Master page